-For a number of years now, we have been helping leaders implement a Leadership Pipeline Process (LPP) in their countries.
+For several years, we have been helping leaders implement a Leadership Pipeline Process (LPP) in their countries.
 An effective Leadership Pipeline Process guides a leadership team through these three steps: 1) IDENTIFY leadership needs (current and future), 2) ASSESS the readiness of potential leaders, and 3) DEVELOP the leaders for those future roles.

-The process focuses on quantity and quality of leaders, the number of leaders needed by specific role and the non-negotiable skills and mindsets needed for each role.
+The process focuses on the quantity and quality of leaders, the number of leaders needed for specific roles, and the non-negotiable skills and mindsets required for each role.

-The new Mindset and Skill Shifts resource is designed to help you prepare qpotential leaders for the roles.
+The new Mindset and Skill Shifts resource is designed to help you prepare potential leaders for the roles.

 Keith Beyar, leader of Leadership Development & Human Resources (LDHR) for Cru Central & Eastern Europe (CEE), has been using the new Mindsets and Skills Shifts tool.
 He writes:

 Keith recommends that leaders contextualize the tool when necessary.
 For example, some of the resources listed on the document were not helpful options for CEE staff, so they added a couple of things that they have used in their area, both country-specific and all-Area sponsored resources.
 Some things they included from the CEE context: